 - Hands-free slow cooking.
 Once the meat is browned (a step you can complete a day ahead if you like), the crock pot does the rest of the work.

 - Even novice chefs can make this simple Crock Pot Hamburger Soup with confidence.

 - Feeds a crowd.
-This hamburger soup yields a generous quantity and is ultra freezer friendly.
+Just like my Homemade Hamburger Helper, this hamburger soup yields a generous quantity and is ultra freezer friendly.
 What you don’t eat tonight, you can stow away for leftovers later in the week or portion and freeze for fast future dinners.